mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 ATmega32u4 can be easily changed to act as keyboard and/or mouse too.
 With keyboard device it is easy to make adapter for many mobile devices which don't have gamepad-support out of box.
 I have tested it with Samsung Galaxy S4 Android phone and Samsung Galaxy Tab 10.1 Android tablet with OTG-USB cable.

 ### Supported controllers
-(2 controllers supported with one Arduino if not said something other)
+- Atari-joysticks (supports Sega Master System controller with 2-fire buttons) (ATARI) ²
-- Atari-joysticks (supports Sega Master System controller with 2-fire buttons) (ATARI)
+- Nintendo Entertainment System controllers (NES) ²
-- Nintendo Entertainment System controllers (NES)
+- Super Nintendo controllers (SNES) ²
-- Super Nintendo controllers (SNES)
+- Sega Genesis / Megadrive 3 and 6-button controllers (GENESIS_3 / GENESIS_6) ²
-- Sega Genesis / Megadrive 3 and 6-button controllers (GENESIS_3 / GENESIS_6)
+- Sony Playstation 1/2 controllers (doesn't support Dualshock or analog features) (PSX) ²
-- Sony Playstation 1/2 controllers (doesn't support Dualshock or analog features) (PSX)
+- Nintendo 64 controller (RetroJoystickAdapter_N64.ino) (3.3V!)
-- Sony Playstation 1/2 Dualshock controller (without rumble) (only 1 controller) (RetroJoystickAdapter_PlaystationAnalog.ino)
+- Sony Playstation with Analog and Multitap support (RetroJoystickAdapter_Playstation.ino) \*

-- Nintendo 64 controller (only 1 controller) (RetroJoystickAdapter_N64.ino) (3.3V!)
+² = 2 controllers supported

-- (Sony Playstation with Multitap support BETA (RetroJoystickAdapter_Playstation_beta.ino))
+\* = 4 controllers supported

 ## Short version
 - Get ATmega32u4 Arduino board